Megaladata 7.3—A Major Release

 Error messages when testing connections have become more informative.
 The user now receives specific information about the cause of the problem.

-When MGD Server is stopped, a message recording this event is added to the log.
+Whenever the MGD Server is stopped, a message recording this event is added to the log.

 Information about the MGD version is now added to the beginning of each log file.